 Quality of Care for Asthma, Coronary Disease, Diabetes Mellitus and Hypertension in the Practice Partner Research Network

-Publication: Ornstein SM, Jenkins RG: Quality of Care for Chronic Illness in Primary Care: Opportunity for Improvement in Process and Outcome Measures.
+Citation: Ornstein SM, Jenkins RG: Quality of Care for Chronic Illness in Primary Care: Opportunity for Improvement in Process and Outcome Measures.
 The American Journal of Managed Care.
 1999; 5(5):621-627

-Publication: Preventive Services in the Primary Care Practices of the Practice Partner Research Network.
+Citation: Jenkins RG, Ornstein SM: Preventive Services in the Primary Care Practices of the Practice Partner Research Network.
 Topics in Health Information Management 2000; 20(3):80-84

 Abstract: Despite the emphasis of primary care on preventive services over the past decade, and the reminder systems that are available to promote the provision of these services, many patients still do not receive needed services.
 This study describes the preventive services that the primary care practices of the Practice Partner Research Network (PPRNet) monitors, and documents adherence to them.
 Preventive services monitored in PPRNet practices and the levels of adherence to them vary by practice and service.
 The lower-than-desired levels of adherence offer opportunities for improvement interventions.

 Wager KA, Ornstein SM, Jenkins RG: The Perceived Value of Computer Based Patient Records Among Clinician Users.
 MD Computing, September 1997; 14(5)